 How to Delay an Eviction in Michigan

-In Michigan, tenants can be evicted for a number of different reasons, including not paying rent or violating the lease.
-However, there may be a few things you can do to postpone the eviction, or perhaps even stop it altogether.
+Under Michigan landlord-tenant law, tenants can be evicted for a number of different reasons, including not paying rent or violating the lease.
+However, there might be a few things you can do to postpone the eviction, or perhaps even stop it altogether.

 Understanding Eviction Notices in Michigan